Can nature design and build for us?

 r^3 = r1^3 + r2^3

 Murray’s Law is obeyed in both the vascular and respiratory systems of animals and in the xylem in plants.
-It is also obeyed in river branching, as displayed above (Roger Beaty).
-Accordingly, the resulting fluidic network produced using the Saffman-Taylor instability is also optimal for delivering or removing heat within a fluidic network (Bejan, 2001; Chen et al., 2010).
+It is also obeyed in river branching, as displayed above in g (Roger Beaty).
+Accordingly, the resulting fluidic network produced using the Saffman-Taylor instability may also be optimal for delivering or removing heat within a fluidic network (Bejan, 2001; Chen et al., 2010).

 The above sequence of images illustrates the introduction of a less viscous fluid evenly on both sides of a more viscous fluid, resulting in an even fluid displacement, and an even fractal bifurcation structure.